 Sean-James Murphy has our attention

-We caught up with actor and model Sean-James Murphy to talk about nicknames, being Red Hot, and embracing his ginger hair.
+We caught up with actor and model Sean-James Murphy to talk about nicknames, standing out in a crowd, and embracing his ginger hair.

 What made you want to be part of the Red Hot project?

 From the very first calendar back in 2014, I wanted to be part of the project.
 I thought its mission to re-brand the ginger male stereotype was desperately needed!

 Being an actor, I’m used to a certain level of rejection, but shortly after the first calendar came out, I was rejected from a big role because of my colouring.
 One producer loudly proclaimed mid-way through a callback audition — “Yeah but, a redhead love interest, well, that’s just is not believable…” to which the room nodded in earnest agreement.

 Does being a red-head help you to stand out in a crowd?

 Absolutely!
 Being a very tall red head, with glowing pale skin, I’m always easy to find – be it a crowded music festival or a low-light environment.
 I tend to stand out.

 There is one exception – when I’m back in Ireland with my aggressively ginger family.
 The ginger gene runs very strong in the Murphy family.
 I’m tiny next to the strong ginger women of the Murphy family.

 Ever been picked on or made fun of because of your red hair?

 Being teased about my hair and freckles was the one constant of my childhood!
 I was repeatedly called Fanta Pants – which was particularly hurtful at the time.